alexhuynh01/tailwind-project/README.md

 # How to Run
 - Install yarn
+- Install live-server
 # Use
 + yarn build:css
-+ yarn run dev
++ yarn start:dev